 Dr. Tenenbaum graduated from Washington University, an institution she once attended as a medical student.
-By training several plastic surgery residents annually, she is involved with educating the next generation of plastic surgeons about cosmetic and reconstructive surgery.
+By serving as program director of the Plastic Surgery Residency, she is involved with educating the next generation of plastic surgeons about cosmetic and reconstructive surgery.

 Born and raised in Minneapolis, MN, Dr. Tenenbaum started her training as a student and a triathlete at the University of Wisconsin-Madison.

 She made the move to St. Louis to attend Washington University School of Medicine, one of the highest ranked medical schools in the country (consistent ranked in the top 10 by U.S. News and World Report).
 She graduated ninth in her class, earning the prestigious Alpha Omega Alpha (AOA), among numerous other honors.

 Dr. Tenenbaum sought a career that made a real difference in patients’ lives.
 She’d seen an otoplasty (ear surgery) on a 6-year-old girl who had been teased in kindergarten and knew that, for her, first grade would be different.
 With the encouragement of her mentor and chair, Susan Mackinnon, Dr. Tenenbaum decided to pursue plastic surgery.
 She was immediately attracted to the amount of skill and finesse that was required by surgeons executing delicate procedures, the variety of operations performed, and problem-solving nature that was required for success.
 After extensive research of training programs across the country, Dr. Tenenbaum came to the conclusion that she would benefit the most from the program right where she was, at Washington University.